Speech and Language Pathology Assistant Certificate

 Program Learning Outcomes

-Students who graduate with the certificate in Speech and Language Pathology Assistant Studies (SLPA) will be able to:
+Students who graduate with the certificate in Speech and Language Pathology Assistant Studies (SLPA) will:

 - understand and articulate how speech and language develops;